micropython/micropython/docs/psoc6/quickref.rst

 .. method:: WLAN.config('param')
             WLAN.config(param=value, ...)

-    Among the suggested parameters of the general network WLAN API, for this port, only these are avaiable:
+    Among the suggested parameters of the general network WLAN API, for this port, only these are available:
     * AP & STA query parameters:
         - ``channel``
         - ``ssid``